hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

 11. Ok, we can continue.
-After click the green or blue button, `Anchor Wallet` will require your password. **Remember:** It's your Wallet's password.
+After click the green or blue button, `Anchor Wallet` will require your password. **Remember:** It's the password of your wallet.

 </br>